 Pioneer Works159 Pioneer St., Red Hook | 718.596.3001

-Artist Dustin Yellin has recently opened this non-profit contemporary arts center, located in a large warehouse space, a 19th century brick and timber building, in Red Hook.
-It feels a bit like a young PS1, with one of the largest uninterrupted exhibition spaces in New York City, both indoor and outdoor exhibition space, public programs, artists residencies, and a magazine, Intercourse.
+Artist Dustin Yellin recently opened this non-profit contemporary arts center, located in a large, brick and timber 19th-century warehouse in Red Hook.
+It feels a bit like a young PS1, with one of the largest uninterrupted exhibition spaces in New York City, both indoor and outdoor exhibition areas, public programs, artists residencies, and a magazine, Intercourse.
 You can also rent the space for private events.

 Drummer’s GroveParkside & Ocean Ave.
 Entrance, Prospect Park, Lefferts Garden

 The Congo Square Drummers started gathering in Prospect Park informally in 1968, and it's been going every since: You can still catch this drum circle every Sunday, from April through October, 2pm to dusk.
 It's particularly fun for kids.

 Brooklyn Botanic Garden990 Washington Ave., Prospect Heights | 718.623.7200

 The Brooklyn Botanic Gardens are covered in acres of gorgeous plants and flowers.
 From the Japanese Tea Garden to the Lily-Pad exhibit, this is a great place to stroll or spend a day with the kids (there are lots of pit-stops for snacks throughout).
 Hours change seasonally, so check the site just in case.

 The Brooklyn Museum200 Eastern Pkwy., Prospect Heights | 718.638.5000